mattermost/docs/source/install/install-nginx.rst

 ``sudo systemctl start nginx``

-To stop and then start the service again, type:
+To stop and then start the service again, use:

 ``sudo systemctl restart nginx``